Our ties with union workers run deep

 In 1956, UAW President Walter Reuther went looking for a member-focused alternative to traditional health insurance for local autoworkers.
 His search ended in 1960 with the formation of Community Health Association, which became Health Alliance Plan (HAP) in 1979.

 For more than 50 years, we’ve honored Reuther’s vision by providing high-quality, affordable health plans for union workers and their families.
-We’re proud that close to half of our nearly 650,000 members are from union-represented companies, including 90,000 from auto companies such as Chrysler, Ford and GM.

 Our labor family includes auto and utility companies, parts suppliers, trade unions and municipalities.
 We’re also an approved plan option for retirees under the voluntary employees’ beneficiary association (VEBA) UAW Retiree Medical Benefits Trust.

 We understand the unique challenges and aspirations of union workers and VEBAs.
 That’s why we have a dedicated labor affairs division.

 Our labor liaisons can call on any of our resources to respond to your needs as efficiently as possible – whether it’s for member claims, provider inquiries or other assistance.
 The team also supports membership functions such as:

 - Local and retiree board meetings